 - 1.12 Every local planning authority in England is required to prepare a Local Plan.
 The Borough's Local Plan includes all of the local planning policies for that area and identifies how land is used, determining what will be built and where.
 The Borough Council's Local Plan, along with any Neighbourhood Plan, provides the basis for determining planning applications and future development in the local area and should be consistent with the National Planning Policy Framework. - 1.13 The 'National Planning Policy Framework' (NPPF) was published in March 2012 and revised in July 2018 and February 2019.
 It sets out the Government's planning policies for England and how these should be applied.
 The Castle Acre Neighbourhood Plan is believed to be in conformity with the revised NPPF, in particular taking a positive approach that reflects the presumption in favour of sustainable development. - 1.14 Development is defined as "the carrying out of building, engineering, mining or other operations in, on, over or under land, or the making of any material change in the use of any buildings or other land".
-Section 38 of the Planning and Compulsory Purchase Act 2004 emphasises that the planning system continues to be a "plan-led" system and restates the requirement that "determination must be made in accordance with the Plan unless material considerations indicate otherwise" - 1.15 The Castle Acre Neighbourhood Plan once "made" (adopted) will form part of the statutory Development Plan for the area and future planning applications for new development will be determined using its policies. - 1.16 Currently, the statutory development plan for the area consists of the King's Lynn and West Norfolk Local Development Framework Core Strategy 2011 and the Site Allocations and Development Management Policies 2016.
+Section 38 of the Planning and Compulsory Purchase Act 2004 emphasises that the planning system continues to be a "plan-led" system and restates the requirement that "determination must be made in accordance with the Plan unless material considerations indicate otherwise". - 1.15 The Castle Acre Neighbourhood Plan once "made" (adopted) will form part of the statutory Development Plan for the area and future planning applications for new development will be determined using its policies. - 1.16 Castle Acre Neighbourhood Plan was passed at referendum on Thursday, 27th January 2022, with 88.2% vote in favour. - 1.17 The Neighbourhood Plan was 'made' by the Borough Council on 10th February 2022. - 1.18 Currently, the statutory development plan for the area consists of the King's Lynn and West Norfolk Local Development Framework Core Strategy 2011 and the Site Allocations and Development Management Policies 2016.
 The Borough Council is in the process of replacing those two documents with a new Local Plan, a draft of which was published for consultation in March 2019.
 The Plan period of the existing plans runs to 2026 whereas the emerging Local Plan looks to 2036.